 Preparata’s achievements are many, not least how he intricately weaves the narrative to encompass all key factors, not just the financial and economic ones.
 And what a “narrative” this is!
 In his account of the financial machinations that were key to facilitating Hitler’s ascent—he highlights everything from:

-1. [How] Germany was quietly allowed to forgo payment of the bulk of the onerous reparations imposed on it at the Treaty of Versailles; [to]
+1. [How] Germany was quietly allowed to forgo payment of the bulk of the onerous, farcical reparations imposed on it at the Treaty of Versailles; [to]

 2. [How] the currency manipulations which both deliberately triggered the massive inflationary trends of the early Weimar republic and later, the onset of the Great Depression; [to]

-3. [How] the Nazis, once in power, were able to perform their economic ‘miracle’ and from there fund the buildup of their formidable military machine, herein again defying the diktats of Versailles.
+3. [How] the Nazis, once in power, were able to perform their economic ‘miracle’ and from there fund the buildup of their military machine, herein again defying the (faux) diktats of Versailles.

-In this, Preparata presents an expansive vista of monumentally criminal calculation and deception.
-Such grand ambitions were designed with one aim: for Britain and France—in collusion with Stalin—to ensnare Germany into another world war so as to permanently curtail any future Teutonic geopolitical ambition, whether unilaterally or, in the Empire’s worst nightmare scenario, in alliance with Russia.
+In this, Preparata presents an expansive vista of monumentally criminal calculation and geopolitical deception.
+Such grand ambitions were designed with one aim: for Britain and France—in collusion with Stalin and the USSR—to ensnare Germany into another world war so as to permanently curtail any future Teutonic geopolitical ambition, whether unilaterally or, in the Empire’s worst nightmare scenario, in alliance with Russia.
 It was, in short order, designed to crush Germany once and for all.
-There are essentially three key people who ‘hold court’ in Preparata’s narrative, and it’s telling that none of them are Hitler himself.
-These include Montagu Norman, the Governor of the Bank of England (BoE); the aforementioned Hjalmar Schacht; and Benjamin Strong, the then Chairman of the U.S. Federal Reserve.

-Though he made no mention of Norman’s role, Knuth could well have had him in mind when he penned the above words.
-That the Governor had no compunction in making promises ‘with the intention to deceive and to mislead others to sacrifice their own interests’ in order to precipitate another global conflict is patently evident and irrefutable: Preparata is unsparing in defining the motives and identifying the means by which he went about his business.
+Preparata is unsparing in defining the motives and identifying the means by which he went about his business.
 That Norman, like the stewards—notably the execrable Winston Churchill and his coterie—was prepared to risk destroying the very Empire to which he was in thrall in order to save it is an even more sobering conclusion.
 If all this rings strikingly deja vu now, then that’s because it probably is.
-‘The present geopolitical policy of the United States is’, Preparata asserts unequivocally, ‘a direct and wholly consistent continuation of the old imperial strategy of Britain’.
+Indeed, Preparata asserts the following unequivocally, ‘the present geopolitical policy of the United States is a direct and wholly consistent continuation of the old imperial strategy of Britain’.
 [Emphasis added.]

 At this point, it’s important to mention another extraordinary individual who features in Preparata’s book, albeit one who does not play a direct role in the narrative, but whose thinking clearly has informed his retelling of the backstory of the circumstances leading to Hitler’s rise.
-It was Norwegian-born American economist and social scientist Thorstein Veblen who was, in the author’s summation, the largely unsung sage who anticipated the rise of someone like Hitler, and later, after the Treaty of Versailles was ratified, the consequences arising from the treaty, and he predicted where they would lead.
-As an inveterate student of Teutonic history, society, culture, and its political economy, Veblen went so far as to prophesy the Great Depression and the eventual showdown between Germany and Russia, which was to be sure, the end game of the stewards.
+It was Norwegian-born American economist and social scientist Thorstein Veblen who was, in the author’s summation, the largely unsung sage who anticipated the rise of someone like Hitler, and later, after the Treaty of Versailles was ratified, the consequences arising from the treaty.
+He also predicted where they would lead.
+As an inveterate student of Teutonic history, society, culture, and its political economy, Veblen went so far as to prophesy the Great Depression and the eventual showdown—and from there the mutually assured destruction—between Germany and Russia, which was to be sure, the end game of the stewards.

 But in Conjuring Hitler, Preparata disabuses us of this notion: “appeasement” was a travesty, a charade, a diplomatic dog ‘n pony show of the first order.
 If there was a “mistake” made, it was on the part of the Germans who bought the Whitehall Warmongers’ audacious game-plan.
 History repeats itself as it did in the lead-up to the Great War.
 In short, there was no real division.
 As Preparata notes, the truth is somewhat different: